grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ## Pricing

 The Amazon CloudWatch data source for Grafana uses the `ListMetrics` and `GetMetricData` CloudWatch API calls to list and retrieve metrics.
-Pricing for CloudWatch Logs is based on the amount of data ingested, archived, and analyzed via logs insights queries.
+Pricing for CloudWatch Logs is based on the amount of data ingested, archived, and analyzed via CloudWatch Logs Insights queries.
 Please see the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for more details.

 Every time you pick a dimension in the query editor Grafana will issue a ListMetrics request.